Advice and information for ARBC-sponsored teams

 Robot Mission Custom Coding Sheet

-Planning robot missions involves a concept for the mission, a path diagram for the robot’s motion, and pseudo-code for the programming statements.
-This custom coding sheet captures these planning elements:
+Planning individual robot missions involves developing a concept for the mission, creating a path diagram for the robot’s motion, and writing pseudo-code for the programming statements before actually coding the mission.
+A custom coding sheet in the Robot Game Rulebook captures these planning elements.
+Make copies of it for your student team members to use to document their development process, and bring the completed planning sheets to the competition to show the judges.

 SPIKE Prime app (LEGO Education application)